You’ll often hear references to “five eyes countries” (and “nine eyes” and “14 eyes” countries) in the context of VPNs and online privacy.

 So which VPN should I choose?

-A good starting point is to look at our list of the Best “no logs” VPNs.
+A good starting point is to look at our Best vpn no logs guide.

 These VPN services don’t keep any record of your browsing activity, which means that if they were ever required to hand over details of usage, they wouldn’t actually have any of that information to share.